commerce-docs/PlayPI/README.md

 4. Run `yarn start:server` to start the project's proxy server so you can access Venia's GraphQL endpoint.
 5. Open another terminal (to keep the proxy-server running)
 6. Run `yarn dev` to launch the product page example.

+> NOTE: I still need to get the `ProductDetails` appearing in a modal.
+Right now it displays at the bottom of the page.

 ## The future of Commerce components